Sonic Free Riders: Reception

-The game received “generally unfavorable reviews” according to review aggregator Metacritic.
+The game received “generally unfavorable reviews”, according to review aggregator website Metacritic.
 Many reviewers panned its motion controls, which they felt ruined the game and made it a bad launch title for the Kinect.
 IGN was one of few publishers to give a positive review, calling it a strong launch title for Kinect, although criticizing the motion controls stating that they "make it hard to just jump into the game".
 Some commended its amount of content, number of multiplayer options, graphics and storyline.
 Official Xbox Magazine also gave it 7.5, praising the wealth of content and multiplayer options while criticizing occasional unresponsiveness in the controls.
 GameTrailers gave the game a score of 4.5, panning cumbersome controls that tax the body.
 Joystiq gave the game 1/5 stars, calling it "the equivalent of patting your head while rubbing your stomach while riding a unicycle."
 Brian Crecente of Kotaku also reviewed it negatively, calling it "the most broken of the Kinect titles I've played."
-Kotaku's Crecente later reported that the responsiveness of the controls seemed to differ between persons, with fellow reviewer Stephen Totilo saying the controls worked fine for him.
+Kotakus Crecente later reported that the responsiveness of the controls seemed to differ between persons, with fellow reviewer Stephen Totilo saying the controls worked fine for him.

+Common Sense Media gave the game two stars out of five, saying "hover board racer for Kinect suffers serious control issues".